 Day 1

-Meet at Port Elizabeth airport around midday on Saturday and transfer to Kenton (a two hour drive) for check-in at the tented camp on the riverside.
-After changing into riding gear, head off for a short river ride followed by snacks and drinks.
-The evening meal is usually fresh fish.
+Meet at Port Elizabeth airport around midday and transfer to Kenton (a two hour drive) for check-in at the tented camp on the riverside.
+After changing into riding gear, head off for a short river ride to get to know your horse followed by snacks and drinks and a welcome dinner.

 Day 2